chuck7-peter/kubernetes-project1/README.md

 [ec2-user ~]$ sudo usermod -a -G docker ec2-user

-3. Install Git on the EC2 by running `sudo apt install git`
+2. Install Git on the EC2 by running `sudo yum install git`

 ### Jenkins plugins

-Install the following plugins for the demo.
+Install the following plugins for the project.
 - Amazon EC2 plugin (No need to set up Configure Cloud after)
 - Docker plugin
 - Docker Pipeline